The cost of renting a dumpster can range anywhere from $250 to $600 or more in some areas.

 So, the first and most important step in getting the best dumpster rental price is getting quotes from several local rental providers and comparing terms to rule out the companies that won’t be able to accommodate your disposal needs or timeline.

 Once you’ve got one or more local rental providers that can meet your project’s needs, you can get down to the nitty-gritty.

-This is probably the best strategy to get a lower price on a dumpster, especially in competitive markets.
+Asking companies if they price-match competitors' prices is probably the best strategy to get a lower price on a dumpster, especially in competitive markets.

 As with any industry, businesses will compete for your dollar.
 If one rental company is quoting you a price on a 20 yard dumpster for $25 cheaper than the company down the road, you can use that information to potentially negotiate a better price.